Defense cutbacks are now certain. (At least as certain as anything is in this world.)

 That’s the lesson of the thousand people with security clearances I’ve helped.
 And the lesson of the half dozen who lost their security clearances because they filed bankruptcy too late.

-Most people think bankruptcy destroys your security clearance.
+Some people think bankruptcy destroys your security clearance.
 That is false.
 The worst thing for your security clearance is “irresponsibility.”

 It is irresponsible to get into debt you can’t pay.

 But if you have debt you can’t pay, the responsible thing to do is clean it up.
 The irresponsible thing is to ignore it.
 The irresponsible thing is to drag out the problem.

 This is not just me talking.
 The legal office of the Air Force Academy says the same thing.
 (Thanks to the Air Force Academy for putting this valuable information in writing.
 So much in the security clearance world is not for publication.)

 “Not filing for bankruptcy may make you more of a security risk due to the size of your outstanding debts.
 By the same token, using a government-approved means of dealing with your debts may actually be viewed as an indication of financial responsibility.
 Eliminating your debts through bankruptcy may make you less of a security risk.”

 Here’s a post on security clearances, from the US Army Ft Meade.
 They say it’s a “myth” that filing bankruptcy means you lose your clearance.
 They say, and I agree, you need to be ready to explain how and why you got into trouble.

 Let me make it clear.
 Bankruptcy is not a good thing.
 Paying everything on time is a good thing.
 But bankruptcy is better than not paying.
 It is better than ignoring the problem.